Rhododendrons

 Rhododendron oldhamii

-Rhododendron oldhamii, Mingtsih (top), Wushe (centre), and near Lake Nanren, Kenting National Park.
+Rhododendron oldhamii, Wushe (top), near Lake Nanren, Kenting National Park (centre), and Yeliou Geopark, northern Taiwan.
 (Photos copyright © by Kaj Halberg)

 Rhododendron periclymenoides Pinxter flower

-Pinxter flower, photographed at Pohatcong Creek, New Jersey.
+Pinxter flower, Pohatcong Creek, New Jersey.
 (Photo copyright © by Kaj Halberg)

 Rhododendron ponticum Pontic rhododendron

 During his travels in the Middle East 1700-1702, French physician and botanist Joseph Pitton de Tournefort (1656-1708) encountered a species of rhododendron, growing on the Black Sea coast in the area of Pontus, in present-day north-eastern Turkey and Georgia.
-For this reason, Swedish naturalist Carolus Linnaeus (1707-1778), also called Carl von Linné, named it Rhododendron ponticum.
-The nominate subspecies is native to the Caucasus, Turkey, Lebanon, and Bulgaria, whereas small populations of subspecies baeticum are distributed in south-western Spain and Portugal.
+For this reason, Swedish naturalist Carl Linnaeus (1707-1778) named it Rhododendron ponticum.
+The nominate subspecies is native to the Caucasus, Turkey, Syria, Lebanon, and Bulgaria, whereas small populations of subspecies baeticum are distributed in south-western Spain and Portugal.
+It grows in broad-leaved forests, at elevations between 150 and 1,800 m.

 In 1763, Pontic rhododendron was introduced to Britain as an ornamental, and it was also planted as cover for game birds.
 It quickly became naturalized, spreading by suckers on the tips of the branches.
 Today, in England, Wales, and Ireland, it is a widespread menace, which has colonized numerous hillsides, moorlands, and shady woodlands, often replacing local plant species.